Bacopa monnieri – The #1 Herbal Nootropic*

 Many bodily effects of Bacopa are therefore a rebalancing in reaction to less cortisol in the body.*

-In addition to helping the mind adapt to stress, Bacopa has been shown to have neuroprotective effects against toxins.* This is important in today’s man-made chemically saturated world and can help prevent aging of the brain through unseen toxin exposure.
+In addition to helping the mind adapt to stress, Bacopa has been shown to have neuroprotective effects against toxins.6* This is important in today’s human-made chemically saturated world and can help prevent aging of the brain through unseen toxin exposure.

-In Ayurveda certain rasayanas target specific organs and so there came to be categories that rasayanas would be grouped into.
-A medhya rasayana is a rasayana that targets the mind specifically.* This is what bacopa falls under among other herbs like ashwagandha.
+In Ayurveda, particular Rasayana’s target specific organs and so there came to be categories that Rasayana’s would be grouped into.
+A Madhya Rasayana is a Rasayana that targets the mind specifically.7* This is what bacopa falls under among other herbs like ashwagandha.

 Other Benefits of Bacopa monnieri

-Traditionally, Bacopa has been used for IBS, ulcers as well as other digestive troubles.* When combined with other herbs in a paste it would be an important addition to get herbs through to someone dealing with such issues.
+Traditionally, Bacopa has been used for IBS, ulcers as well as other digestive troubles.* When combined with other herbs in a paste it would be a valuable addition to get herbs through to someone dealing with such issues.

-Luteolin, a compound in Bacopa has been shown to possess strong anti-microbial effects against the much feared bacteria Staphylococcus aureus.
-It was shown to work better then anti-biotics at binding to the receptor sites of the cell.*
+Luteolin, a compound in Bacopa has been shown to possess strong anti-microbial effects against the much-feared bacteria Staphylococcus aureus.
+It was shown to work better then anti-biotics at binding to the receptor sites of the cell.7*

-Additionally, certain fungi found in Bacopa were found to possess a powerful cytotoxic (anti-tumor) and anti-microbial effect that may be passed along to the rest of the body (8)*
+Additionally, certain fungi found in Bacopa were found to possess a powerful cytotoxic and anti-microbial effect that may be passed along to the rest of the body.8*

 Certified Organic Real Spectrum Extract

 Even so, it is often standardized for bacosides.
-What this means is certain parts of it are discarded in order to reach this “standard” of what we think is the most important part.
+What this means is certain parts of it are discarded in order to reach this “standard” of what we think is the most useful part.

 Still, for those curious, there are 15% bacosides in this extract.
 That means there’s plenty of other saponins, including bacopasides as well as alkaloids like brahmine and monnierasides and much more.